 “Leading with empathy allows you to better understand [your customer’s] motivation and constraints.
 You can understand their world, and that understanding can guide you to connect with them.“1

 - Cognitive Empathy is when you listen and try to understand another person’s feelings in a given situation.
 It’s a logical perspective.
 Intellectually you understand it, but emotionally, you’re not there yet.

 - Emotional Empathy is when you engage more deeply and can actually feel the other person’s feelings (e.g., what makes them sad now makes you sad).
 It’s helpful from a support perspective, but too much may sound ingenuine coming from a business.

 - Compassionate Empathy is when you demonstrate (by what you say and do) that you really understand and care about the other person’s feelings.
 It’s often when you feel compelled to take action to help.

 To communicate effectively, you need a good balance of these three types of empathy.
 Your company needs to convey not only that you understand and relate to customers’ feelings, but that you care about helping in ways that are directly relevant.

 2. Use empathy the right way, at the right time

-Amid health concerns, economic meltdown and prolonged uncertainty, millions of consumers and business owners are emotionally stretched to the limit.
+Amid economic concerns and ongoing uncertainties, millions of consumers, business owners, and employees are emotionally stretched to the limit.
 Their patience and tolerance is tapped out.
 That doesn’t mean you want to relate on a downer level, but you need to be sensitive to it.
 Here are some key communication strategies: